- Venerable Giuseppe Maria Pignatelli -

 Help me, oh, my God, and I will not fear how much soever I may be oppressed.

-Holy Mother Church dedicates the month of June to the Sacred Heart of Jesus
+Holy Mother Church dedicates the month of September to the Seven Sorrows of the Blessed Virgin Mary

 The purpose of this website is to share the beautiful Catholic resources that God has so richly blessed us with.
 All texts unless they are my own words have their sources quoted, and most of them are in the public domain.
 Any educational items that I have made for or with my children are NOT TO BE USED FOR PROFIT, but are meant to be used for personal use by individuals and families.
 You may link to our site if you so choose.